IOS jailbreaking: Types

 Many different types of jailbreaks have been developed over the years, differing in how and when the exploit is applied.

 Untethered

 When a jailbroken device is booting, it loads Apple's own boot software initially.
 The device is then exploited and the kernel is patched every time it is turned on.
 An untethered jailbreak is a jailbreak that does not require any assistance when it boots up.
 The kernel will be patched without the help of a computer or an application.

 Tethered

 A tethered jailbreak is the opposite of an untethered jailbreak, in the sense that a computer is required to boot the device.
 Without a computer running the jailbreaking software, the iOS device will not be able to boot at all.
 While using a tethered jailbreak, the user will still be able to restart/kill the device's SpringBoard process without needing to reboot.
 Many early jailbreaks were offered initially as tethered jailbreaks.
+The reason a computer is mandatory for booting is often related to the exploit targeting the device's iBoot process.
+While untethered jailbreaks find a way to make kernel patches persist in memory across reboots, the tethered exploit only temporarily modifies iBoot's signature verification checks.
+When the device is powered off, this temporary patch is lost.
+The unmodified iBoot then fails its integrity check on the modified files, preventing the device from booting until the computer is used to re-run the exploit and bypass the iBoot verification steps.